LaxmiNarayana31/ChatWithDB/README.md

 - Review generated SQL before executing against critical systems.

 ## License

-No license file is included.
-Add a `LICENSE` if you plan to publish or share this project publicly.
+This project is open source and intended for learning and development purposes.
+You are free to use, modify, and share the code under a permissive license (such as MIT or Apache 2.0).
+If you plan to publish or distribute this project, please add a `LICENSE` file to clarify the terms and ensure compliance with open source best practices.
 ---